-- Chronic Condition Management.
-In addition and in coordination with Arkansas Blue Cross Behavioral Health Care Management Program (see Goal 3 below), our Chronic Condition Management (CCM) program targets emerging high costs around multiple conditions: asthma, chronic obstructive pulmonary disease (COPD), coronary artery disease (CAD), congestive heart failure (CHF), cancer, diabetes, and neurological disorders, including comorbid conditions including but not limited to depression, low back pain, hypertension, and substance use disorders.
+Chronic Condition Management.
+In addition and coordination with Arkansas Blue Cross Behavioral Health Care

+Management Program (see Goal 3 below), our Chronic Condition Management (CCM) program targets emerging high costs around multiple conditions: asthma, chronic obstructive pulmonary disease (COPD), coronary artery disease (CAD), congestive heart failure (CHF), cancer, diabetes, and neurological disorders, including comorbid conditions including but not limited to depression, low back pain, hypertension, and substance use disorders.
 This program is member-centric and assesses where members are in their journey to managing their conditions and their commitment to changing lifestyle habits, including identifying any financial barriers that may be present.
 Once our CCM has established a trusting relationship with members, we can begin monitoring, analyzing, planning, and improving outcomes.
 A critical barrier to addressing chronic conditions is identifying if the member has access to a primary care provider to manage their condition.
-If they do not have access to a provider, our goal is to steer them to one of our value-based providers in the state.
-Outcomes are driven by member engagement, retention, and completion of our programs. - Nurse 24SM: Through Nurse24SM we make nurses available 24/7 to help members understand medical tests or recent diagnoses; give advice on how to care for minor injuries or illnesses; help members prepare for their next doctor's visit; understand the side effects of medications; and help members make healthy choices in their daily lives. - Customer Services: We are committed to ensuring member access to information and support and employ a no wrong door strategy for members to contact us.
-As part of that strategy, we are committed to providing a live customer service option for members in addition to our Welcome Centers, and in addition to self-service options using the IVR and member portal, BluePrint.
-Our locally based Customer Service staff are available for members via phone during normal working hours, and members can contact Customer Service via email from our member website.
-Customer Services staff provide members with a broad range of information and support, helping with activities such as finding a health care provider, finding a local resource to meet a member's SDOH needs using Aunt Bertha, and referring members to in-house supports such as care management.
+If they do not have access to a provider, we aim to steer them to one of our value-based providers in the state.
+Outcomes are driven by member engagement, retention, and completion of our programs.

+- Nurse 24SM: Through Nurse24SM, we have nurses available 24/7 to help members understand medical tests or recent diagnoses; advise them on how to care for minor injuries or illnesses; help members prepare for their next doctor's visit; understand the side effects of medications; and help them make healthy choices in their daily lives. - Customer Services: We are committed to ensuring member access to information and support and employ a no-wrong-door strategy for members to contact us.
+As part of that strategy, we are committed to providing live customer service at our welcome centers and self-service options using the IVR and our member portal, Blueprint Portal.
+Our locally based Customer Service staff are available for members via phone during regular working hours.
+Members can also contact Customer Service via email from our member website.
+Customer Services staff provides members with a broad range of information and support, helping with activities such as finding a healthcare provider, finding a local resource to meet a member's SDoH needs using FindHelp (formerly Aunt Bertha), and referring members to in-house support like care management.

-Provider Engagement via Primary Care Value Based Programs.
-In 2022, we will operate two voluntary primary care value-based programs for providers: Patient Centered Medical Home (PCMH), and Primary Care First (PCF).
+Provider Engagement via Primary Care Value-Based Programs.
+In 2023, we will operate two voluntary primary care valuebased programs for providers: Patient Centered Medical Home (PCMH) and Primary Care First (PCF).
 Each program recognizes healthcare providers for their commitment in coordinating total patient care - emphasizing prevention and wellness and helping patients better manage chronic conditions to achieve improved health outcomes.